zero64801/koboldcpp-rocm/README.md

 - You can attempt a CuBLAS build with `LLAMA_CUBLAS=1`.
 You will need CUDA Toolkit installed.
 Some have also reported success with the CMake file, though that is more for windows.
 - For a full featured build, do `make LLAMA_OPENBLAS=1 LLAMA_CLBLAST=1 LLAMA_CUBLAS=1`
 - After all binaries are built, you can run the python script with the command `koboldcpp.py [ggml_model.bin] [port]`
+- NEW: There's now an automated build script provided, which uses conda to obtain all dependencies and generates a ready-to-use a pyinstaller binary for linux users.
+Simply execute the build script with `./koboldcpp.sh dist` and run the generated binary.

 - Note: Many OSX users have found that the using Accelerate is actually faster than OpenBLAS.
 To try, you may wish to run with `--noblas` and compare speeds.